Voluntary Sequestration – Frequently Asked Questions

-It is common practise for spouses to make donations to each other in terms of Antenuptial contracts.
-All donations made in terms of a prenuptial contract can be set aside, unless the spouse who has received the benefit from his/her insolvent spouse proves the following;
+It is common practice for spouses to make donations to each other in terms of Antenuptial contracts.
+All donations made in terms of a prenuptial contract can be set aside unless the spouse who has received the benefit from his/her insolvent spouse proves the following;

 - The donation in terms of the prenuptial contract brought an immediate benefit to the solvent spouse within three months after the date of marriage; and